 GRP covers the entire government budget cycle, including Budget Preparation and Budget Execution.
 Budget Preparation is the key mechanism for governments to determine how objectives will be met and how to improve government performance.
 Government revenue and expenditures are managed during Budget Execution using Commitment Accounting.
 Funds are set aside during procurement and hiring cycles to ensure that the budget is not exceeded.
 Changes in the government financial situation result in budget transfers to ensure fiscal discipline.

-Government Performance Management, Government Services
+Government Performance Management, Government Services and Accountability

 Governments don’t have shareholders.
 They report to citizens, and citizens demand transparent and open government.
 Citizen reports focus on planned budgets versus actual expenditures.
 Governments use governance mechanisms to describe how objectives will be met, and then assess whether objectives were or were not met.
 Many governments follow international public sector accounting standards for these reports.
 Releasing this information to citizens makes governments more accountable.